bitfield/uptimerobot/README.md

 }
 ```

-For example, when deleting a monitor, as in the above example, the ID of the deleted monitor will be returned as `r.Monitor.ID`.
+For example, when creating a new monitor, the ID of the created monitor will be returned as `r.Monitor.ID`.

 If things aren't working as you expect, you can use the debug facility to dump the raw request and response data from every API call.
 To do this, set the environment variable `UPTIMEROBOT_DEBUG`, which will dump debug information to the standard output, or set `client.Debug` to any `io.Writer` to send output to that writer.